 Comforting Those Left Behind

-Alphonzo H. Snow, now living in Salt Lake City, the writer’s brother, relates his experience as follows:
+Alphonzo H. Snow, the writer’s brother, relates his experience as follows:

 “My wife, Minnie, and I heard of Ella Jensen’s death and restoration to life and called at her home to see her.
 As we entered the room she said: ‘Oh!
 Come here, Alphonzo and Minnie, I have something to tell you.
 After my return to earth I told my parents of some of the remarkable experiences which I had while in the spirit world.
 But there was one experience that seemed very strange and I could not understand it.